ftl-tools/project-explorer/design_docs/tree_items/doc_tree_items/doc_tree_items.md

 ## Custom Interactions

-There should be an optional vscode setting called `openDocsInPreview` if this is false tapping on doc tree items should open them in the default editor, if true or not set, then tapping on doc tree items should open them using VSCode's markdown preview.
+There should be an optional vscode setting called `openDocsInPreview` in the [VSCode settings](/design_docs/vscode_extensions.md#settings-and-settings-utility).
+If this is false tapping on doc tree items should open them in the default editor; if true or not set, then tapping on doc tree items should open them using VSCode's markdown preview.

 <details>
 <summary>Test that</summary>